Safeguarding and Child Protection

 Miss E Richardson, Head of School - Designated Safeguarding Lead

-Mrs L Pell - Deputy Designated Safeguarding Lead
+Mrs L King - Deputy Designated Safeguarding Lead

-Mrs C-L West, Interim Executive Head Teacher - Deputy Designated Safeguarding Lead
+Mrs C-L West, Executive Head Teacher - Deputy Designated Safeguarding Lead

 Our Safeguarding Policy is written with due regard to the Department for Education statutory guidance Keeping Children Safe in Education September 2021.